Emergency Dentistry – Lewisville, TX

 How to Handle Emergencies

-Whether it’s a severe toothache or broken/knocked-out tooth, the first thing you should do in any dental emergency is give us a call and head straight to our office.
+Whether it’s a severe toothache or broken/knocked-out tooth, the first thing you should do in any dental emergency is give us a call and head straight to our dental office.
 Of course, we know that life gets in the way sometimes, so if you’re unable to reach us immediately, the following tips will help you get a handle on some of the most common dental emergencies:

 Start by rinsing and flossing around the tooth to dislodge any debris that might be causing the pain.
 If this doesn’t help, the problem is likely due to an infection or crack in the enamel.
 In this case, an OTC medication or cold compress can help provide temporary relief.